rafkar123/BlockMaker/README.md

 ###Templates:
-- Solid - just a solid block
+- Solid - Just a solid block
-- Glass - solid block that is transparent
+- Glass - Solid block that is transparent
-- Bhop - dissapears and reappears after a short time
+- Bhop - Dissapears and reappears after a short time
 - LongJump - Dissapears at a slower rate, reappears after a short time.
 - Trampoline - Pushes the player upwards by X times player velocity.
 - Forward Jump Boost - Pushes the player forward by X times player velocity.